kiboschool/course-programming-1/src/lessons/organizing_code/utility_functions.md

 ```

 If we take a closer look at this design, we notice the following:
 - What would happen when you need to add a new shape function?
-And where? --> It will be added at the utility module, so you can import it anywhere in your code.
+And where? --> __It will be added at the utility module, so you can import it anywhere in your code.__
 - Imagine that you need to use same shape functions at another project.
-How would you do that? --> You will simply import the utilities module by `import utilities` after copying the module into your project.
+How would you do that? --> __You will simply import the utilities module by `import utilities` after having a clear path for module__.
-- Integration with other team members will be easier, each team member can start working on a different file.
+- Integration with other team members will be easier, __each team member can start working on a different file.__